How to Raise Money in Five Easy Steps

-We’re a little biased, but when it comes to crowdfunding platforms, GoFundMe is likely your best choice.
-Unlike other sites, we have a 0% platform fee, and you can start withdrawing funds as soon as you start receiving donations.
-To dive deeper into crowdfunding platform comparisons, see our blog post 21 Top Crowdfunding Sites: Pick the Right One for Your Needs.
+We’re a little biased, but when it comes to donation websites, GoFundMe is likely your best choice.
+To dive deeper into crowdfunding platform comparisons, see our blog post Top Crowdfunding Sites: Pick the Right One for Your Needs.

 3. Tell your story honestly